Abramovich 'eligible to become Israeli'

 Roman Abramovich 'eligible to become Israeli citizen'

-The billionaire owner of Chelsea football club, Roman Abramovich, has been found eligible for Israeli citizenship after facing delays in renewing his UK visa.
+The Russian-Jewish billionaire owner of Chelsea football club, Roman Abramovich, has been found eligible for Israeli citizenship after facing delays in renewing his UK visa.

 Immigration officials told the BBC that he was interviewed last week at the Israeli embassy in Moscow.